jung-han-lee/jung-han-lee.github.io/_posts/2020-04-17-textmining1.md

 * 6/2008; 12/2009
 * 2009; 2010

-Once you have extracted these date patterns from the text, the next step is to sort them in ascending chronological order according to the following rules:
+Once I have extracted these date patterns from the text, I need to sort them in ascending chronological order according to the following rules:

 ```
 -Assume all dates in xx/xx/xx format are mm/dd/yy